Convergence, concentration and critical mass phenomena in a model of cell motion with boundary signal production: Proof of Theorem

 Finally assume for contradiction that $u(x_0,t_0)=0$ for some $(x_0,t_0)\in(\Omega\cup\Gamma)\times(0,T^*)$.
 Since $c$ is a classical solution on $(0,T^*)$, Lemma~\ref{lempos1}(ii) implies $c=0$ on $(0,t_0]$.
 Since $c(t)\to c_0\not\equiv 0$ in $L^p$ as $t\to 0$, this is a contradiction. \end{proof}

-\begin{proof}[Completion of proof of the continuation part of Theorem~\ref{thm1} and Proposition~\ref{thm2prop}(i)] For $p$ $>m\ge 1$ or $p=1>m$, the existence proof in subsection~\ref{subseclocexist} provides a solution on a time interval of length $T_0:=[1+(3C_0)^{m+1}\|c_0\|_p^m]^{-\frac{2p}{p-m}}$.
+\begin{proof}[Completion of proof of the continuation part of Theorem~\ref{thm1} and Proposition~\ref{thm2prop}(i)] For $p$ $>m\ge 1$ or $p=1>m$, by Lemma \ref{lem:c0i}, the maximal classical solution $c$ of \eqref{pbmP} exists on a time interval of length $T_0:=[1+C_\eps\|c_0\|_p^m]^{-\frac{2p}{p-m}-\eps}$, with any $\eps>0$.
 By a time shift, it follows that

 If $T^*<\infty$, we thus have

 which in particular implies the assertion. \end{proof}